cschierig/immersive-crafting/README.md

 ## Usage & Dependencies

-- Immersive Crafting depends on [Quilt Standard Libraries](https://modrinth.com/mod/qsl).
+- Immersive Crafting for Fabric depends on [Fabric API](https://modrinth.com/mod/fabric-api).
-- The mod is currently Quilt-exclusive.
-I might add support for other loaders in the future, but I do not have the time to do so at the moment.
+- It is recommended to use EMI to view the recipes.
+REI and JEI support will be added in the future.

 <!-- modrinth_exclude.start -->